About

 Implementation of the developed theoretical tools to study realistic systems by computations.

-With the theoretical and computational tools developed, to gain understanding of relevant phenomena, like high temperature superconductivity.
+With the theoretical and computational tools developed, to gain understanding of relevant phenomena of interest.